versionpress/versionpress/docs/Dev-Setup.md

 After you've run the tests, the Docker stack is left up and running so that you can inspect it:

-- The site is running at <http://localhost:8089>, `test-config.yml` contains login info.
+- The site is running at <http://wordpress-for-tests:8089> – [update your hosts file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) accordingly and log in using the info in `test-config.yml`.
 - The files are mapped to `./dev-env/wp-for-tests`, you can use your local Git client to inspect it.
 - Connect to the database via `mysql -u root -p` or Adminer which you can access by running `docker-compose run -d --service-ports adminer` and visiting <http://localhost:8099>.
 The database name is `mysql-for-wordpress`.